sepp2k/TeSSLa-mirror/docs/phases.md

 ———Evaluator—> (evaluates macro calls and constant expressions, inserts overload nodes for overloaded macros)
 UntypedTesslaCore
 ———TypeChecker—> (finds type errors, resolves overloads and auto-converts constant values to `default(nil, value)`-streams where needed)
 TesslaCore
+———DeadStreamEliminator—> (removes streams not used by outstreams)
+TesslaCore